AlexandrGrom/test-task/README.md

 ## What is important in this task:

+* Ability of candidate to quickly catch new things and learn on the fly;
+* Strict following to feature requirements, as it were a real-life project;
+* Attention to details;
 * Code performance and architecture;
 * Scene organization, asset names;
 * Project structure, prefabs, hierarchy;